-Class A Units Consisting of Common Stock and Warrants Class B Units Consisting of Series 3 Convertible Preferred Stock and Warrants GPS for the Indoors
+Class A Units Consisting of Common Stock and Warrants Class B Units Consisting of Series 3 Convertible Preferred Stock and Warrants

-This is a firm commitment offering of per share, and one warrant to purchase share of our common stock (each a "Warrant", and collectively, the "Warrants").
+We are offering up to Class A Units (the "Class A Units"), with each Class A Unit consisting of one share of our common stock, par value \$0.001 per share, and one warrant to purchase share of our common stock (each a "Warrant", and collectively, the "Warrants").
 The warrants will have an exercise price per whole share of not less than % of the public offering price of the Class A Units, will be exercisable upon issuance and will expire five years from the date of issuance.
-Each share of common stock and Warrant that are part of a Class A Unit immediately separable and will be issued separately in this offering.
+Each share of common stock and Warrant that are part of a Class A Unit are immediately separable and will be issued separately in this offering.

-We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, or to those purchasers that elect to purchase such securities in their sole discretion, the opportunity, in lieu of purchasing Class A Units, to purchase an aggregate of Class B Units (the "Class B Units" and, together with the Class A Units, the "Units").
-Each Class B Unit will consist of one share of our newly designated Series 3 convertible preferred stock (the "Series 3 Preferred") with a stated value of \$1,000 and convertible into shares of our common stock, together with one Warrant to purchase a number of shares of common stock as would have been issued to such purchaser if such purchaser had purchased Class A units based on the public offering price.
-The shares of Series 3 Preferred do not generally having any voting rights but are convertible into shares of common stock.
+We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, or to those purchasers that elect to purchase such securities in their sole discretion, the opportunity, in lieu of purchasing Class A Units, to purchase up to an aggregate of Class B Units (the "Class B Units" and, together with the Class A Units, the "Units").
+Each Class B Unit will consist of one share of our newly designated Series 3 convertible preferred stock (the "Series 3 Preferred") with a stated value of \$ and convertible into shares of our common stock as would have been issued to such purchaser if such purchaser had purchased Class A units based on the public offering price.
+The shares of Series 3 Preferred on ot generally having any voting rights but are convertible into shares of common stock.
 The shares of Series 3 Preferred and Warrants that are part of a Class B Unit are immediately separable and will be issued separately in this offering.

-We are issuing in this offering (i) up to an aggregate of shares of our common stock and Warrants to purchase shares of common stock as components of shares of our series 3 Preferred and Warrants to purchase up to shares of our common stock.
-The Series 3 Preferred included in the Class B Units will be convertible into an aggregate of shares of common stock and the Warrants included in the Class B Units will be exercisable for an aggregate of shares of common stock.
+We are issuing in this offering (i) up to an aggregate of shares of our common stock and Warrants to purchase the Class A Units, and (ii) up to an aggregate of shares of our Series 3 Preferred and Warrants to purchase up to shares of our common stock.
+The Series 3 Preferred included in the Class B Units will be convertible into an aggregate of shares of common stock.
+The Units, the Series 3 Preferred, the Warrants and the common stock underlying each such security are being registered pursuant to the registration statement of which this prospectus is a part.
+This offering is being made on a best efforts basis and there is no minimum amount of proceeds that is a condition of closing.

-On December 11, 2017, the last reported sale price of our common stock was \$0.42 per share.
+On January 22, 2018, the last reported sale price of our common stock was \$0.39 per share.

-For a more detailed description of the Units, see the section entitled "Description of Securities we are Offering" beginning on page 99.
+For a more detailed description of the Units, see the section entitled "Description of Securities we are Offering" beginning on page 106.
 We refer to the common stock offered hereunder, the Series 3 Preferred, the warrants issued hereunder and the shares of common stock issuable upon conversion of the Series 3 Preferred and upon exercise of the warrants issued hereunder, collectively, as the securities.

 Our common stock is listed on The NASDAQ Capital Market under the symbol "INPX.".
-Neither the Series 3 Preferred nor the Warrants will be listed on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the Series 3 Preferred and the warrants will be limited.
+None of the Units, Series 3 Preferred or the Warrants will be listed on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of these securities will be limited.